Convenient Partial Poisson Manifolds

-\begin{example} Let $M$ be a Banach manifold.
-The notion of Banach-Poisson manifold was defined and developed in \cite{OdzRat} and \cite{Rat}.
-These authors assume that there exists a Poisson bracket $\{\;,\;\}$ on $\mathcal{C}^{\infty}(M)$ such that to each section $\xi$ of $T^*M$ is associated a section $\xi^{\sharp}$ of the bidual $T^{\ast \ast}M$ which, in fact, belongs to $TM\subset T^{\ast\ast}M$.
-This gives rise to a skew-symmetric morphism $P:T^{\ast}M\rightarrow TM$.
-Conversely, given such a morphism, we get a bracket $\{\;,\;\}$ on $\mathcal{C}^{\infty}(M)$ as given in Lemma \ref{L_PoissonLeibniz}.
-Therefore, if this bracket satisfies the Jacobi identity, we get the previous notion of Banach Lie Poisson manifold (see \cite{Pel}).
+\begin{example} Banach-Poisson manifold.--- Let $M$ be a Banach manifold.
+The notion of Banach-Poisson manifold was defined and developed in \cite{OdzRat} and\cite{Rat}.
+These authors assume that there exists a Poisson bracket $\{.,.\}$ on $C^{\infty}(M)$ such that to each linear functional $\xi$ on $M$ is associated a section $\xi^{\prime}$ of the bidual $T^{\prime\prime}M$ which, in fact, belongs to $TM\subset T^{\ast\ast}M$.
+This gives rise to a skew-symmetric morphism $P:T^{\prime}M\to TM$.
+Conversely, given such a morphism, we get a bracket $\{.,.\}$ on $C^{\infty}(M)$ as given in (\ref{eq_DualBracket}).
+Therefore, if this bracket satisfies the Jacobi identity, we get the previous notion of Banach-Lie Poisson manifold (see \cite{Pel}).
 Therefore $M$ is endowed with a partial Poisson structure. \end{example}